basetenlabs/truss-examples/llama/llama-3-8b-instruct-trt-llm/README.md

 # LLaMA3-8B-Instruct Truss

-This is a [Truss](https://truss.baseten.co/) for an int8 SmoothQuant version of LLaMA3-8B-Instruct.
+This is a [Truss](https://truss.baseten.co/) for an FP16 version of LLaMA3-8B-Instruct.
 Llama is a family of language models released by Meta.
 This README will walk you through how to deploy this Truss on Baseten to get your own instance of LLaMA3-8B-Instruct.

 **Warning: This example is only intended for usage on a single A100, changing your resource type for this deployment will result in unsupported behavior**